phoenix-chronobiology/library/docs/index.md

     For a design direction, see [The&nbsp;Phoenix&nbsp;Chronobiology&nbsp;Projects &rarr; About the site &rarr; Library](https://phoenix-chronobiology.github.io/about/#library).
 Note that additional templating is needed to encompass the content described in *About the site*.

     The articles listed here are placeholders, to illustrate the feature and to guide new authors.

-    Additional templating is needed to encompass the content described in